itu-devops/itu-minitwit-ci/README.md

 <img src="images/CICD_Setup_2.png" width="100%">

-In case you are not already, register at Docker Hub (https://hub.docker.com/).
+Register at [Docker Hub](https://hub.docker.com/) in case you are not already registered there.
   - To make a later step more straight forward, use a password without any special characters.
-  - From now on we refer to your login ID from Docker Hub as `DOCKER_USERNAME` and your password there is called `DOCKER_PASSWORD`.
+  - From now on, we refer to your login ID from Docker Hub as `DOCKER_USERNAME` and your password there is called `DOCKER_PASSWORD`.
   - It is recommended to use an access token for Docker Hub instead of your password.
 You can generate one at https://hub.docker.com/settings/security.
     - Select `New Access Token` and give it a description, e.g., `Access Token for Minitwit CI`.
     - Under Access permissions, select `Read & Write`